travelopiagc/rajdhani/README.md

 For each fork, you'll have to perform a one-time action to enable GitHub actions on the repository.
 This can be found in the "Actions" tab on the repository page.

+In the `boring-serverless/config.yml` file, you will need to add repository names that you want to host on your platform.
+This is a basic authentication check before deployment.

 All set!